kyma-incubator/compass/docs/compass/03-02-labels.md

  applications(filter: [LabelFilter!], first: Int = 100, after: PageCursor):  ApplicationPage!
 ```

-To search for all objects with a given label despite their values, use:
+To search for all objects with a given label ignoring their values, use:

 ```graphql
 query {